PolySync/oscc/README.md

 Building Arduino Code
 ------------

 OSCC used Arduino makefiles to avoid some of the limitations of the Arduino IDE.
-Using this method you can build, upload and monitor the code.
+Using this method you can build, upload, and monitor the code.
 Check out [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) to get started.

 Once the prerequisites are installed, connect the Arduino you want to program to your machine via USB.

-navigate to the directory for the firmware you want to build
+Navigate to the directory for the firmware you want to build.

 `cd firmware/steering/kia_soul_ps/`

-And then build, upload and monitor the serial output
+And then build, upload, and monitor the serial output.

 `make && make upload && make monitor`